jjasghar/ollama-bt-lancache/README.md

 ```

 This will start:
-- **BitTorrent Tracker** on port 8081
+- **BitTorrent Tracker** on port 8081 (using meehow/privtracker)
 - **Web Server** on port 8080 (with dynamic IP detection)
 - **Auto Seeder** for all existing models

-The system will automatically detect your local IP and use it for all services.
+The system will automatically:
+- Detect your local IP address
+- Use it for all services and install scripts
+- Create individual torrent files for each model
+- Start seeding all available models

-### 3. Stop the System
+### 4. Stop the System

 ```bash
 # Stop all services (preserve torrent files)